vishalbhojane/my-notes/theory/javascript/Intermediate/Type Coercion.md

 Type coercion is the automatic or implicit conversion of values from one data type to another

-### Explicit type coersion
+### Explicit type coercion

-Because we are explicitily saying we want to convert string to number
+Because we are explicitly saying we want to convert string to number

 ```js
 let value1 = "1";